lchop/Cpp_guide/C++.md

 Stack is a data structure.
 We stack things on top, like a stack of books, where you need to remove the book from above to access books that are in the middle.
-When you enter a scope, you add a book to your stack and when you declare variable you write stuff inside your books.
+When you enter a scope({}, you add a book to your stack and when you declare variable you write stuff inside your books.
+When you are out of the scope, it's like you are not anymore inside the book, so it's gone !

  [TOC](#table_of_contents)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2MDM1MDExOSwtMTMxMDQ5MzQxMSwxNj
+eyJoaXN0b3J5IjpbLTEyOTAxMzI4MDAsLTEzMTA0OTM0MTEsMT
-gyMzEzMzI5LDIwNTE3MDQzMTIsLTE3NzI2MTUyMzgsLTE0ODcw
+Y4MjMxMzMyOSwyMDUxNzA0MzEyLC0xNzcyNjE1MjM4LC0xNDg3
-OTkyNzMsMTQ3NzE5MzYzMiwxNjg3ODY4NjM4LC0xNzM5NTUzNj
+MDk5MjczLDE0NzcxOTM2MzIsMTY4Nzg2ODYzOCwtMTczOTU1Mz
-EwLDkwNzYzNzA0MywtMTcwNzY0ODc0LDI3MjM0MTQzNSwxMzgy
+YxMCw5MDc2MzcwNDMsLTE3MDc2NDg3NCwyNzIzNDE0MzUsMTM4
-NTExMzM1LDgzNDM3MjY1NSwtOTM4MjkxMDQxLDEzMjY4MjM1NT
+MjUxMTMzNSw4MzQzNzI2NTUsLTkzODI5MTA0MSwxMzI2ODIzNT
-ksLTE0MDg5OTc1NDEsODczMjE0NjA1LDUyNDk1MzMzMiwtMTUw
+U5LC0xNDA4OTk3NTQxLDg3MzIxNDYwNSw1MjQ5NTMzMzIsLTE1
-NTkwMTg2N119
+MDU5MDE4NjddfQ==
 -->